Riparian Forest Restoration and River Bank Protection, Evrotas River, Greece

 Objective:

 The objective of the LIFE-EnviFriendly project was to demonstrate low cost, nature based solutions that if used by all farmers within a watershed it will improve the water quality of the waters significantly.
-The NBS used in this case was a riparian forest restoration coupled with a river bank erosion protection.
+The NbS used in this case was a riparian forest restoration coupled with a river bank erosion protection.

 Actions: